-"Answer me this, then- is she worth gettin' into trouble on her behalf?"
+"Answer me this, then- is she worth you gettin' into trouble for?"

-"Would ya put up a fight for her if it comes down to that?"
+"Would ya put up a no holds barred fight for her?"

 "Even if it means breakin' ties with the force?"

-Looking satisfied, Craig picked up his mug.
+Looking satisfied, Craig picked up his coffee.
 "So are ya gonna tell her you love her?"
-He asked over the rim, grinning as his friend's face flooded with red.
+He asked the question over the rim of the mug, and hid his grin by taking a swig his friend's face went red.

-"Yeah."
-Dante admitted.
-"That's all I could think about all fuckin' night.
-How an' when an'..."
+"That's all I could think about all fuckin' night," Dante admitted, "how an' when an' where..."